KilLo445/NFSPatcher/README.md

 ❌ Need for Speed: Most Wanted (2012) - Runs fine

 **All patches are made for the US version of the game, I may update for other reigons in the future.**

+**Please make sure your games are not installed in Program Files or Program Files (x86), as this may cause issues.**

 ### Installation (GUI) [New!]